Aircraft & UAVs

 Design And Service Context

 Nyan sits in the low-cost one-way-effector tier rather than a recoverable reconnaissance-UAV family.
-Aviation Week describes a carbon-fiber air vehicle with more than 150 km range, UK assembly, and domestic component sourcing where possible.
+Aviation Week describes a carbon-fiber air vehicle with more than 150 km range, UK assembly, and domestic component sourcing where possible, while BAE Systems later identified the aircraft as a 2.9 m-wingspan UAS.

 Development driver